dalibo/emaj/docs/en/responsibility.rst

 For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.

+For parallel rollback operations, a trigger kept enabled that updates other tables from the same tables group, would likely generate a freeze between sessions.

 Internal E-Maj table or sequence change
 ---------------------------------------